ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z10_Appendix_Error_Suppression.md

 ## Combining Directives

-Sometimes you need to silence both a type checker and a linter on one line.
+You'll sometimes want to silence both a type checker and a linter on one line.
 In that case you can chain the comments.
 For example, to please both Mypy and Ruff, do: